Tufts CS 117 (Fall 2022):

 There are a few (2-4) team programming assigments .
 For many students, these will be a first opportunity to write distributed systems — doing that is hard, but very exciting!
 Writing two programs that communicate with each other is an important and rewarding experience.
 The programming assignments are designed to illustrate the principles and rules of thumb that are the subject of the course.

-Students in 2012 reported that the larger programming assignments were similar in complexity and challenge to the harder COMP 40 assignments, but more time is given for each assignment, and there is time between programming assignments.
+Students in previous terms have reported that the larger programming assignments are similar in complexity and challenge to the harder CS 40 assignments, but more time is given for each assignment, and there is time between programming assignments.

 Q. Overall, how much time will the course take?